Inside My Process

 Here to Serve

 “Design Thinking on a sprint schedule” best describes my UX process for large organizations.
-The Design Thinking activities and deliverables I use on projects change depending on the problem, company size, and culture.
-However, my leading principles remain the same.
+The User-Centered Design activities and deliverables I use on projects change depending on the problem, company size, and culture.

 "Continuous improvement is better than delayed perfection"